Thank you! Your submission has been received!

 Contributors

-• This policy brief was researched by Policy vs. Politic interns Mary Stafford and Zul Norin, drafted by Griffin Reid, and edited by Dr. Nicholas Clark and Dr. William Bianco, with the assistance of subject matter expert Dr. Alexandra Filindra.
+An earlier version of this policy brief was researched by Everything Policy interns Mary Stafford and Zul Norin, drafted by Griffin Reid, and edited by Dr. Nicholas Clark and Dr. William Bianco, with the assistance of subject matter expert Dr. Alexandra Filindra.

 TABLE OF CONTENTS